Randomized Adversarial Style Perturbations for Domain Generalization

+In the pursuit of robust Domain Generalization (DG), a central challenge is to develop models that generalize to unseen target domains using only source domains for training.
+Existing approaches address the DG problem by using the following techniques: 1) meta-learning 2) data augmentation, 3) feature statistics manipulation, and 4) flat minima seeking.
+This section summarizes the technical details of each of the four categories.

-Domain Generalization (DG) aims to obtain generalization ability on unseen target domains while using only source domains during training.
-The existing line of work~\cite{li2018learning, balaji2018metareg, du2020learning} formulates the domain generalization task as a meta-learning problem by splitting source domains into the meta-train and meta-test sets.
-Adopting the learn-to-learn scheme of the meta-learning framework, they seek to learn to generalize on unseen domains.
+\paragraph{Meta-learning approaches} The algorithms in this line of research formulate the domain generalization task as a meta-learning problem~\cite{li2018learning, balaji2018metareg, du2020learning} by splitting the source domains into the meta-train and meta-test sets.
+Using these sets, they adopt the learn-to-learn schemes of meta-learning for the generalization on unseen domains.
+However, they rely heavily on the assumption that the diversity of the source domains is large enough to effectively cover unseen domains, which may not hold in real-world scenarios.

-Recent studies on DG~\cite{volpi2018generalizing, zhou2020deep, zhou2020learning,shankar2018generalizing,zhou2021domain,nuriel2021permuted,li2021simple, xu2021fourier, yang2021adversarial, kang2022style} investigate the methods based on data generation and obtain domain-invariant feature extractors by introducing sufficient quantities of novel domain data at training time.
-A line of data generation based methods~\cite{zhou2020learning,zhou2020deep, yang2021adversarial} rely on generator architecture which induces additional training cost and instability.
-While FACT~\cite{xu2021fourier} and CrossGrad~\cite{shankar2018generalizing} do not use generator architecture, they deploy auxiliary neural networks including domain classifier and mean teacher network~\cite{tarvainen2017mean} to regularize the augmentation directions.
-Similar to our algorithm, there exist approaches~\cite{volpi2018generalizing, shankar2018generalizing} that deploy data generation method based on adversarial augmentation techniques.
-However, they are only applied in image space without style disentanglement which induces larger computational complexity and inferior performance compared to the proposed method.
+\paragraph{Data augmentation approaches} The methods in this category, which deal with domain shifts by introducing new images belonging to new domains for training~\cite{zhou2020learning, zhou2020deep, yang2021adversarial, xu2021fourier, shankar2018generalizing, tarvainen2017mean, volpi2018generalizing, zhong2022adversarial}, and can be divided into two groups.
+One group uses generative models to increase the number of training examples~\cite{zhou2020learning, zhou2020deep, yang2021adversarial}, which induces extra computational complexity and instability of training.
+The approaches in the other direction rely on image perturbation for data augmentation~\cite{xu2021fourier, shankar2018generalizing, volpi2018generalizing, zhong2022adversarial}.
+However, some of them~\cite{xu2021fourier, shankar2018generalizing} still require auxiliary neural networks for the regularization.
+While some image perturbation approaches~\cite{volpi2018generalizing, shankar2018generalizing, zhong2022adversarial} employ adversarial augmentation techniques similar to our method, they operate on image space without style disentanglement, leading to high computational complexity and inferior performance compared to the proposed method.